Eye Exams for Everyone!

 Based on maturity, between the ages of 10 or 12, but children can begin wearing contact lenses.
 Your child will receive contact lens handling and insertion and removal (I&R) training to make sure they are comfortable with contact lenses before leaving the office.

 Our Optometrists provide the expertise, education, and care that your child needs to succeed.
-Dr. Lisa Draper and Dr. Siva Meiyeppen are specialized in pediatric conditions, which require additional types of therapy and work with each of the Simon Eye optometrist.
+Dr. Lisa Draper, Dr. Siva Meiyeppen, and Dr. Elizabeth Ide are specialized in pediatric conditions, which require additional types of therapy and work with each of the Simon Eye optometrist.